FAQ – Property Values

 When do you mail Notices of Appraised Value?

-The current years notices of appraised value are typically mailed out mid April of each year.
+The current years notices of appraised value are typically mailed out by the first of April of each year.
 Values on the website are not updated until the notices have been mailed.

 How is my property valued?

-What are the generally accepted appraisal techniques used by CCAD?
+What are the generally accepted appraisal techniques used by Coryell CAD?